YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 ### Stability of Academic Performance for Schools With Different SES

-**Research question 2: Does the stability of academic performance differ across schools with varying levels of socioeconomic status (SES)?**
+**Research question 2: Does the stability of academic performance differ across schools with varying levels of socio-economic status (SES)?**

 We've already seen that high-performing schools tend to be more stable in their academic performance than low-performing ones.
-But does this trend hold true across schools with varying levels of socioeconomic status?
-We're particularly interested in exploring whether well-resourced schools with more privileged student populations maintain a more consistent level of achievement.
-To find out, we will take a closer look at the distribution of results on the Russian exam for high and low-SES schools using a graph.
+But does this trend hold true across schools with varying levels of socio-economic status?
+We are particularly interested in exploring whether well-resourced schools with more privileged student populations maintain a more consistent level of achievement.
+To find out, we will take a closer look at the distribution of results for Russian language exam for high and low-SES schools using a graph.

 ``` r
 graph3 <- ach_data %>%